massimoaria/e2tree/README.md

 options(dplyr.summarise.inform = FALSE)
 ```

-## Warnings
+## Warning

-The package is still under development and therefore, for the time
+This package is still under development and, for the time being, the
-being, there are the following limitations:
+following limitations apply:

-- Only ensembles trained with the randomForest package are supported.
+- Only ensembles trained with the **randomForest** and **ranger**
+  packages are currently supported.
+Support for additional packages and
-  Additional packages and approaches will be supported in the future;
+  approaches will be added in the future.

-- Currently e2tree works only in the case of classification and
+- Currently **e2tree** works only for classification and regression
-  regression problems.
-It will gradually be extended to other problems
+  problems.
+It will gradually be extended to handle other types of
-  related to the nature of the response variable: counting, multivariate
-  response, etc.
+  response variables, such as count data, multivariate responses, and
+  more.

 ## Example 1: IRIS dataset